 One semester, one-half credit, Open to sophomores through seniors

 This course is an introduction to the art and craft of creative writing.
 Students will read, write, and discuss works of literature in various genres, including fiction, poetry, and creative nonfiction.
 Students will build their skills through short daily exercises, crafting some into longer pieces that will receive feedback through peer editing, writers' workshops, and teacher response.
 Reading will complement the students' study of writing.
 Students will work toward completion of a portfolio of their finest work and will also be encouraged to submit their work to the school’s literary magazine, Hallmarks, and to national and regional writing competitions.

-One semester, one-half credit, Open to sophomores, juniors, and seniors
+One semester, one-half credit, Open to juniors and seniors

-This is an interdisciplinary, team-taught class based on the theme of twentieth-century Modernism.
-Modernism is among the most fruitful and transformative artistic, social, and technological periods in human history, the Modernist Era amounts to a period of tremendous promise and disruption.
+This course is an interdisciplinary, team-taught class based on the theme of twentieth-century Modernism.
+Modernism is among the most fruitful and transformative artistic, social, and technological periods in human history.
+The Modernist Era reflects a period of tremendous promise and disruption.
 In addition, it offers striking examples of the way that the arts reflect and influence larger societal change.
-More than any other movement, it continues to shape who we are today, even as we still are trying to digest its implications.
+More than any other movement, it continues to shape who we are today, even as we continue to digest its implications.
 To understand ourselves, we must understand Modernism.
 Students will gain a broad perspective through the presentation of material through a variety of academic disciplines based on discussion, lecture, audio-visual materials, and guest speakers.